-Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element.
+In this tutorial, we will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Extension.

 During computation, a progress bar is displayed.
 Also, the computation steps are shown in the SAMSON status bar.
 A few seconds later, the result of the computations is displayed in the Output group box: